tferguson36/dev-firebase-auth/README.md

 # Firebase Auth UI
-A simple UI for retrieving firebase tokens during backend development
+A simple UI for retrieving firebase tokens for backend development